Chart Color Schemes

 Rutherford lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, a significant population increase in the top quartile of locations outside of capital cities is forecast, with the area expected to increase by 5,662 persons to 2041 based on aggregated SA2-level projections, reflecting with an increase of 45.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
+Looking ahead, the Rutherford (SA2) is forecasted to experience significant population growth, with an increase of 5,668 persons expected by 2041 based on aggregated SA2-level projections, reflecting a total increase of 42.5% over the 17 years.

 Frequently Asked Questions - Population